kevinwlu/dsd/DE0-CV/README.md

   sum > PIN_AA2

-* Click the blue arrows under Compilation one at a time
+* Double-click the blue arrows under Compilation one at a time

 ## 5. Tool > Programmer > Hardware Setup > USB Blaster > Start